Kerygma: Origins in the New Testament and Early Church

 In the 4th century, the kerygma was formally published in the Nicene Creed.

 Theology on the Kerygma

-During the mid-20th century, when the literary genre of the New Testament gospels was under debate, scholars like C. H. Dodd and Rudolf Bultmann suggested that the gospels were of a genre unique in the ancient world.
+During the mid-20th century, when the literary genre of the New Testament gospels was under debate, such scholars as C. H. Dodd and Rudolf Bultmann suggested that the gospels were of a genre unique in the ancient world.
 They called the genre kerygma and described it as a later development of preaching that had taken a literary form.
 Scholarship since then has found problems with Bultmann's theory, but in Biblical and theological discussions, the term kerygma has come to denote the irreducible essence of Christian apostolic proclamation.

 The ancient Christian kerygma as summarized by Dodd from Peter's speeches in the New Testament Book of Acts was: